-The reason I created this programme is because no one has 6 years of life to spend it suffering.
+The reason I created this programme is because no one wants to spend 6 years of their life suffering.
 Time is the one commodity you can NEVER get back.
 So rather than wait for time to simply pass whilst assuming it will heal the wound – just get on with the process intensively and MOVE ON.
-There is life to be getting back to.
+There is a valuable life to be getting back to.

 A year ago I launched the Naked Divorce Haven Retreat.
 A seven day version of Naked Divorce for our elite/ executive class participants who really don’t have the luxury of time to be suffering.
 Where, and yes you have guessed it, the course is even more intensive.